otto-de/api-guidelines/content/guidelines/030_REST-Guidelines/050_Compatibility/020_Versioning/010_must_version_with_profiles.md

 id: R000065
 ---

-# must use profiles for Public APIs
+# use profiles for Public APIs

-[Public APIs](../../../010_Core-Principles/030_API-scope.md) must be versioned with [profiles](../../020_Hypermedia/040_Profiles/index.md) and provide comprehensive profile documentation using custom `x-ottoapi` tags.
+[Public APIs](../../../010_Core-Principles/030_API-scope.md) have to be versioned with [profiles](../../020_Hypermedia/040_Profiles/index.md) and provide comprehensive profile documentation using custom `x-ottoapi` tags.

 ```yml
 openapi: 3.0.3